openmpf/openmpf-components/cpp/TesseractOCRTextDetection/README.md

 To escape and search for special regex characters (ex. '.' which is used in regex to match any character) encapsulate these characters within brackets '[]' (ex. '[.]' to match the punctuation symbol '.' ).

+Detected tags will be stored in the "TAGS" output parameter with the substring and index that triggered the TAG stored in "TRIGGER_WORDS" and "TRIGGER_WORDS_OFFSET" respectively.
+Because the same trigger word can be encountered multiple times, the results are organized as follows:
+* TRIGGER_WORDS: Each distinct trigger_word is separated by a semicolon followed by a space (ex. "trigger1; trigger2").
+Because semicolons can also be encountered as part of the trigger word or phrase, text based semicolons found will be encapsulated in brackets (i.e TRIGGER_WORDS: "detected trigger with a ;" is reported as "detected trigger with a [;]").
+* TRIGGER_WORDS_OFFSET: Each group of indexes, referring to the same trigger word reported in sequence, is separated by a semicolon followed by a space.
+Indexes within a single group are separated by commas. (ex.
+TRIGGER_WORDS_OFFSET: "0-5, 6-10; 12-15" means the first reported trigger occurs twice in the text at the specified indexes and second reported trigger occurs at index 12-15.)
+All TRIGGER_WORD results are trimmed of whitespace alongside their respective TRIGGER_WORDS_OFFSET (indexes refer to trimmed substrings).

 By default the json tagging file is located in the config folder as text-tags.json, however users can provide an alternate full path to a tagging file of their choice.